It’s hard to ignore all the pets in costume on social media. There’s no end to the crazy costumes for Halloween, Christmas — or any occasion, really.

 More Dog Costume Tips

-- Don’t force your dog outside her comfort zone.
-If in doubt, snap a quick photo of her in the costume and then take it off.
+- Don’t force your dog outside their comfort zone.
+If in doubt, just snap a quick photo of them in the costume and then take it off.

-- Do make sure she’s actively enjoying herself.
-The dog should have fun rather than merely tolerate the dress up.
+- Do make sure they’re actively enjoying themselves.
+The dog should have fun rather than merely tolerate the costume.

 - Don’t leave your dog in a costume unattended.

-- Do make sure she can eat, drink, pant and toilet without fuss.
+- Do make sure they can eat, drink, pant and toilet without fuss.

-- Do limit how long she wears the costume.
+- Do limit how long they wear the costume.